I had a discussion with a singer recently, regarding some issues they struggle with in their voice, and what they were looking to achieve.

 Next, the sound your vocal folds generate travels into your vocal tract.
 This is the portion of the throat between your larynx and your mouth, and is responsible for focusing and shaping all the generated sound into vowels.
 The more precisely one can shape the vocal tract into respective vowels, and the more smoothly that behaviour can be handled between vowels, the smoother one is able to sing across one’s range.

-Range, quality, power and tone, are all by-products of very refined vocal function made up of these components.
-The two are also highly interactive and interdependent.
-Even a tiny inconsistency in one can lead to a compensatory error in the other.
-These slight inconsistencies or functional obstacles manifest as curtailed range, flips, breaks, disconnects, yells, sudden switching into falsetto, etc.
+Range, quality, power and tone, are all by-products of refined vocal function composed by these components.
+Even a tiny inconsistency in one component can lead to a compensatory error in others.
+These slight inconsistencies are functional obstacles which manifest as curtailed range, flips, breaks, disconnects, yells, sudden switching into falsetto, etc.

 The Process of Building a Voice